Maliha-Balala/hello-world/Settings-Test.md

 3. Associate BriteDocs deliverables to BriteCore

-#  Turn on Document Generation
+#  Enable Document Generation

 ![Screenshot](renametemplate6.jpg)

-To turn on Document Generation:
+## To turn on Document Generation

 1. In the BriteCore sidebar, click **Settings**.